Configuration Reference#

 [project]#

 Project metadata.
 Runtime fields (entry-point, jac-version) are used by jac run and jac start.
-Publishing fields (license, readme, keywords, requires-python, authors, maintainers, and [project.include]) are used by jac bundle when building a distributable wheel.
+Publishing fields (license, readme, keywords, requires-python, authors, maintainers, and [project.include]) are used by jac build --as wheel when building a distributable wheel.
 All publishing fields are optional -- a project that is never published only needs name.

 [project]